yratof/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

  * id: The ID of the reusable block to delete.

-### __experimentalUpdateReusableBlockTitle
+### __experimentalUpdateReusableBlock

-Returns an action object used in signalling that a reusable block's title is to be updated.
+Returns an action object used in signalling that a reusable block is to be updated.

 *Parameters*

  * id: The ID of the reusable block to update.
- * title: The new title.
+ * changes: The changes to apply.

 ### __experimentalConvertBlockToStatic